 Choosing an accounting method is a significant part of getting your Form 8949 ready for filing.
-On TaxBit, you can use one of three different accounting methods:
+On TaxBit, you can use one of two different accounting methods:

 - Specific ID - HIFO by Exchange